MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

    - [Unify profiles and dependencies](#run-updates-to-the-unified-profile) to run matching conditions, update the unified profile entity, and update all dependencies (such as enrichments, segments, or measures).
 All processes are rerun automatically.
 In B-to-B, unification is run on both the account and contact entities updating the unified profiles.

 ## Edit source fields

-To remove an attribute, see Removing a unified field.
-To remove an entity, see Removing a unified entity.

 1. Select **Edit** on the **Source fields** tile.